amartyasd/amartyasd.github.io/_pages/notes.md

 * [Extended Reflection Positivity for Invertible Topological Quantum Field Theories (Part 1)](https://drive.google.com/file/d/1zpyCDYA5hMyCii1-vvyO7r6p-8P-wV7D/view?usp=sharing)
 * [Extended Reflection Positivity for Invertible Topological Quantum Field Theories (Part 2)](https://drive.google.com/file/d/1nJ3rKtwH9Y8AFrn9u6DFis3svEwTF6o4/view?usp=sharing)
 * [The May spectral Sequence for AdSS E2 page computations](https://drive.google.com/file/d/1aFZwI8ytiUPFzLs-FpTP8au3PDUfQtc8/view?usp=sharing): In these notes, I try to motivate the May SS and compute the stable homotopy groups of the sphere and the AdSS E2 page of ko using two approaches: using minimal $\mathcal{A}(1)$-resolutions and the May SS.
+* [A (function) realizability model of HoTT](https://drive.google.com/file/d/1AVC0S4AS4BqSagc_vx_BHiSYD6ooKY70/view?usp=sharing_): This time I had a different audience compared to last time's Octoberfest, so the content is a bit different.

 Publications, Preprints and Works in Progress
 ======